ymatsunaga/mdtoolbox-doc/introduction.rst

 Download and Installation
 ----------------------------------

-Avaiable from the latest `zip arichive
+The latest version of `zip arichive
 <https://github.com/ymatsunaga/mdtoolbox/zipball/master>`_ or `tarball
 <https://github.com/ymatsunaga/mdtoolbox/tarball/master>`_
-on the `GitHub site <https://github.com/ymatsunaga/mdtoolbox/>`_, or just clone the repository by using a git command in the shell,
+is available from the `GitHub <https://github.com/ymatsunaga/mdtoolbox/>`_, or you just clone the GitHub repository by using a git command in the shell,
 ::

  $ git clone https://github.com/ymatsunaga/mdtoolbox.git